 Also, the report shares some insights into sectors and investment classes that could fall by the wayside, as well.

 It’s a must-read for members looking for the opportunity to protect portfolios.

 The Best of the Best: The ONLY Stocks That Can Safely 8X Your Money During America’s “Dead-Zone”

 This report is essentially the polar opposite of Dan’s 11 companies to stay away from.

 He and the team identify what they believe are the only stocks that could “safely” provide 8X potential — even in a devastating bear market.

-According to them, these stocks have persevered through the recent market turmoil and are currently up.
+According to them, these stocks have persevered through the recent market turmoil and have been up.

 Despite their growth, they say there’s still much more upside potential.